Congressman says shooting suspect asked if 'Republicans or Democrats' on field

 PHOTOS: Gunman Opens Fire at Republican Baseball Practice

 House Majority Whip Steve Scalise was among five people wounded during the Wednesday morning shooting.
-Scalise was transported to a hospital in Washington, D.C., where he was in stable condition.
+Scalise was transported to a hospital in Washington, D.C., where he underwent surgery and was in critical condition, the hospital said Wednesday afternoon.

 Federal law enforcement officials identified the suspected shooter to NBC News as James T. Hodgkinson, 66, from Belleville, Illinois.
 President Donald Trump announced that the suspect had died.